 One of the primary mechanisms by which DEA&DP contributes to the expansion of the conservation estate is by regulating development in the province.
-It is therefore crucial, that as an offset to residual adverse biodiversity impacts of development, DEA&DP contributes to securing priority biodiversity, both formally as protected areas, through partnering with conservation agencies, or informally as conservation areas, through the environmental authorisation processes.
-In response to this, DEA&DP revised the Provincial Guideline on Biodiversity Offsets in 2016.
-However, although the guideline is being held in abeyance awaiting the finalisation of the National Biodiversity Offsets Policy Framework and the National Environmental Offsets Policy, it remains the key informant for effecting biodiversity offsets in the province.
-Offsets, requiring formal declaration through biodiversity stewardship (i.e. reactive stewardship) will be strongly encouraged and once included in an environmental authorisation, will enable compliance monitoring by DEA&DP.
-In instances whereby CapeNature is not able to accommodate the site as a nature reserve, CapeNature will recommend that the site be zoned for conservation and that the landowner, as a condition in an environmental authorisation, manage the land for conservation.
-All such reactive stewardship or rezoning for conservation purposes will be reported on by DEA&DP as their contribution towards safeguarding biodiversity.
+It is therefore crucial, that as an offset to residual adverse biodiversity impacts of development, DEA&DP contributes to securing priority biodiversity, indirectly, through the environmental authorisation processes.
+The revised Provincial Guideline on Biodiversity Offsets is the key informant for effecting biodiversity offsets in the province, although the National Biodiversity Offsets Guideline is also considered in any decision making process.
+Offsets, requiring formal declaration through biodiversity stewardship (i.e. reactive stewardship) will be strongly encouraged and once included in an environmental authorisation, will enable compliance monitoring of offset conditions by DEA&DP.
+In instances whereby

+CapeNature is not able to accommodate the site as a nature reserve, CapeNature will recommend that the site be zoned for conservation and that the landowner, as a condition in an environmental authorisation, manage the land for conservation.

 In terms of NEM: ICMA, DEA&DP is the designated provincial lead agency for coastal management.
 One responsibility of the Provincial Minister is to establish coastal management lines.
 The primary purposes of these lines are to, inter alia, protect the coastal protection zone, protect coastal public property and properties along the coast, and preserve the aesthetics of the coast.
-DEA&DP has undergone a rigorous process to delineate coastal management lines within the Overberg, West Coast and Garden Route District municipal areas, and is currently in the process of developing a mechanism to ensure the appropriate application of coastal management lines in land-use decisions.
+DEA&DP has undergone a rigorous process to delineate coastal management lines within the Overberg, West Coast and Garden Route District municipal areas, and is currently in the process of developing a mechanism to ensure the appropriate application of coastal management lines in landuse decisions.
+The City of Cape Town's Coastal Management Line was gazetted under the NEM: ICMA in March 2021, and is implemented in terms of the City of Cape Town's bylaws.
+Once the three District Municipalities have concluded the process to gazette their respective Coastal Management Lines, there can be continuous planning across the entire Western Cape's coastline.

-5.1.2 The National Department of Forestry, Fisheries, and the Environment (DFFE)
+5.1.2 The National Department of Forestry, Fisheries and the Environment (DFFE)

 The management and conservation of the marine environment is a national function mandated to DFFE.
 The Constitution of South Africa, together with NEM: PAA, dictate that MPAs are to be declared by the Minister of this department.
 The national competency of managing such areas can, however, be contractually assigned to the provinces.
-As a result, the Western Cape Province cannot drive the declaration of MPAs but can make recommendations to DFFE as to priority areas for declaration.
+As a result, the Western Cape Province cannot drive the declaration of MPAs but can make recommendations to DFFE as to which priority areas should be considered for declaration.
 CapeNature can also be contracted by DFFE to manage MPAs.

-MPAs were previously declared by DFFE under the Marine Living Resources Act (No. 18 of 1998) and delegated to CapeNature to manage.
+MPAs were previously declared by DFFE under the Marine Living Resources Act (Act 18 of 1998) and delegated to CapeNature to manage.
 The declaration and management of MPAs in terms of NEM: PAA and MPAs enables their management in the same way as terrestrial protected areas, i.e., the management authority is assigned in the declaration process by the National Minister.

-The DFFE and CapeNature are engaged in formal agreements for the management of:
+DFFE and CapeNature are engaged in formal agreements for the management of: